-The main influences which have precipitated this evolution include David Hammons, Sokari Douglas Camp, Judy Chicago, Ana Mendieta, Yves Klein, and Jean-Michel Basquiat, but my biggest influence has always been Frida Kahlo.
+My main influences include David Hammons, Yves Klein, Judy Chicago, Ana Mendieta and Jean-Michel Basquiat.
+But my biggest influence has always been Frida Kahlo.